Burials and burial grounds

-These groups are supported by many local authorities in the form of burial ground maintenance priming grants.
-This grant helps towards the cost of the groups' activities, which include grass cutting and planting in burial grounds, weed control, and the construction and improvement of gates, entrances and boundary walls.
+These groups are often supported by burial ground maintenance grants.
+This grant helps towards the cost of the groups' activities, which may include grass cutting, planting, weed control and the maintenance of gates and walls.

 It is only in strict circumstances that exhumation occurs.
-Some examples of situations where an exhumation of interred remains from a burial ground might be required or take place include:
+Some examples of situations where an exhumation of interred remains from a burial ground might be take place include:

-- For family reasons (if the family of the deceased person requests that the remains be moved to another burial ground, another part of the country or abroad)
+- If the family of the deceased person requests that the remains be moved to another burial ground

 - For public health reasons (for example, if a graveyard or cemetery is being moved)

 - When a court orders an exhumation as part of a criminal investigation